overextended/ox_inventory/index.md

 ## client/functions.lua
 * Remove the `ESX.ShowInventory` function (lines 706 -> 1006 in ESX | 875 to 1120 in EXM)

+#### Confirm you have removed all functions trying to get loadout data

 <h4 align='center'>Getting errors?
 You need to check your edits and confirm you removed it all properly<br>Restarting your framework should show lines causing errors (in server or client console)</h4>